 Sedalia real estate is some of the most expensive in North Carolina, although Sedalia house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Sedalia is generally considered to be a blue-collar town.
-39.44% of the Sedalia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Sedalia is a blue-collar town, with 39.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Sedalia is a town of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Sedalia who work in office and administrative support (13.55%), food service (9.16%), and management occupations (5.58%).

-Sedalia is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Sedalia doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Sedalia who are college-educated is close to the national average for all communities of 21.84%: 20.37% of the adults in Sedalia have a bachelor's degree or advanced degree.
+The education level of Sedalia citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.37% of adults 25 and older in Sedalia have a college degree.

 The per capita income in Sedalia in 2022 was $33,583, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $134,332 for a family of four.
 However, Sedalia contains both very wealthy and poor people as well.